DuPage County Animal Services

 additional information, call (630) 407- 2800 or visit www.dupageco.org/animalservices.

 DuPage County Animal Services is committed to serving people and helping pets in a safe way.
-It is important to know that, to date, there is no evidence of people catching the COVID-19 virus from companion animals or strong evidence to indicate that cats or dogs are falling ill with the virus.
 Our staff uses hospital-grade disinfectant throughout the shelter and high-traffic, common surfaces are being cleaned throughout the day.
 Our department is asking employees and volunteers who are sick to stay home.
 We are also reminding everyone to practice good hygiene to reduce the spread of germs.

 If you, or anyone that you know, is need for assistance in feeding your pet or providing veterinary care please visit the Illinois Department of Agriculture website.